List of Anita Blake: Vampire Hunter characters: Edward

 A human assassin/bounty hunter that chose to hunt supernatural targets as "normal" humans were too easy.
 Anita and Edward have a strange relationship.
 Neither one is attracted to each other, but both consider each other a friend to be trusted.
 Since his profession is an elite assassin, he has little connection to anybody.
 Those that are known besides Anita include: Olaf, Van Cleef, and Bernardo Spotted Horse.
 His alter ego, Theodore "Ted" Forrester, a registered bounty-hunter, vampire hunter and U.S. Marshal, is currently engaged to Donna Parnell.
 She lives in Santa Fe and she has two children, Becca and Peter Parnell (ages 6 and 14 in OB).
 Edward considers Peter his son.

-Edward's past is shrouded in mystery, however we do know that he once worked and was trained by a man named Van Cleef, with the suggestion of a military connection.
-He is recognized by others who trained under Van Cleef who call him "The Undertaker" a name he apparently acquired due to having the highest kill count of any of Van Cleef's trainees.
+Edward's past is shrouded in mystery; however, we do know that he once worked and was trained by a man named Van Cleef, with the suggestion of a military connection.
+He is recognized by others who trained under Van Cleef who call him "The Undertaker", a name he apparently acquired due to having the highest kill count of any of Van Cleef's trainees.
 Edward tells Anita that he was allowed to leave Van Cleef's troop on the condition that he never spoke about it; if he does, they will find him and kill him, a threat that he clearly takes seriously.

 According to Anita's account in Guilty Pleasures, approximately two years before the start of the series, Edward and Anita collaborated in the hunt for Valentine and his nest of vampires.
 Ultimately, Edward used a flamethrower, burning a house down around himself and Anita.
 This story is told in a two-issue comic book, The First Death.

 Edward is a sociopath alongside Anita.
 Sociopathy plays a big part in the series.
-Between Anita and Edward's relationships, they often talk about how effortlessly they can kill, without feeling anything, without caring for the ones they kill.
-Another topic that they openly discuss, have discussed, many times, is "who would be better".
+Between Anita and Edward's relationships, they often talk about how effortlessly they can kill, without feeling anything, without caring for those they kill.
+Another topic that they openly discuss is "who would be better".
 Edward says that his greatest fantasy is to go against Anita, and see who is better.
 Edward claims to have dreamed about it.
 Anita can see the excitement in his eyes and believes him.
-Edward acts like he doesn't really care about anything, but we see in Obsidian Butterfly he shoots through a whole gang of baddies, to save his girlfriend Donna's children, Becca and Peter.
-"I always thought Edward killed emotionless, his eyes cold."
-Anita said, in Obsidian Butterfly, "But when I looked into his baby blues, they were filled with fire.
+Edward acts like he doesn't really care about anything, but in Obsidian Butterfly he shoots through a gang of baddies to save his girlfriend Donna's children, Becca and Peter.
+"I always thought Edward killed emotionless, his eyes cold," Anita said, in Obsidian Butterfly.
+"But when I looked into his baby blues, they were filled with fire.
 I had always thought Edward was scariest at his most cold.
 I was wrong.
 Edward the family man was downright terrifying."
 Edward confesses to Olaf that Anita is his soul mate because they are essentially the same person trapped in two bodies.